monadicsystems/okapi/docs/index.md

 #### DRY Endpoints

 When implementing an API you will usually need the same path to have multiple methods, each with different parameters in the query, body and headers.
-Since Endpoints are Records, this is easy to deal with.
+Since Endpoints are records this is easy to deal with.
 Let's say we have a typical `/users/{userID : UserID}` route that accepts GET and PUT requests for fetching and updating a specific user respectively.
 The GET variant doesn't need a Body, but the PUT variant will.

 ```haskell
 getUser = Endpoint